 The Blue Whale – Catoosa

 A typical American roadside attraction.
 It’s exactly what it says on the tin, a big blue whale.
-Once upon a time it was a play frame built on a little lake, by a guy for his kids.
+Once upon a time it was a play frame built on a little lake, by a guy for his kids back in the early 1970’s.
 It has a diving platform, slides and a ‘loft’ up into the whale’s head.
 It’s no longer used for swimming but its open to the public just to have a look at and climb up the ladders etc. It’s just a fun and quirky stop!
-(Image below: top right)

 Cadillac Ranch – Amarillo